 According to the American Hardwood Export Council, hard maple is grown the most in more Northern states, but also grows elsewhere.

 Despite its impressive hardness ratings, hard maple can gouge if the dog is heavy or unusually active.

-Cali brand's Fossilized bamboo flooring has a Janka rating of an astronomical 5,000.
-Compare this to an equally admirable Janka rating of 2,000 to 3,000 for conventional strand-woven bamboo flooring.
+For example, one brand from Cali Bamboo, called Fossilized® Strand has a Janka rating of an astronomical 5,000+.
+Compare this to an equally admirable Janka rating of 3,000 to 4,000 for most strand-woven bamboo flooring.

-- Wood-Look Laminate Flooring: Laminate flooring may not have the cachet of real wood, but it is superior to most woods in one way: scratch-resistance.
-Laminate will not resist deep scratches of the type caused by sliding a refrigerator.
-But its wear layer does an excellent job of warding off lighter scratches of the type that dogs' claws inflict.
+Laminate flooring may not have the cachet of real wood, but it is superior to most woods in one way: it's scratch-resistant.
+Laminate will not resist deep scratches of the type caused by sliding a refrigerator, but its wear layer does an excellent job of warding off lighter scratches that a dog's claws may inflict.

 Alternatives to Declawing.
 American Veterinary Medical Association.

 What is the Janka Hardness Scale?
 BuildDirect Learning Center.